ErikRutyna/BARBECUES/README.md

 | Average Total Pressure Recovery Factor (@ (Supersonic) Exits) | 3 |

 # Changelog
-V1.3 Numba JIT integration for continued speed increases.
+V1.2.5 Numba JIT integration for continued speed increases.
+AMR & MOC-based initialization are temporarily broken until it has been updated to work with NUMBA JIT.

 V1.2 Conversion of simulation input parameters to a JSON format and source code reconfiguration.